byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 <div id="syntax-get"/>

-### Operation: `@get`
+### **Operation: `@get`**

 `@get` is a read-only operation that queries the database using a context expression (or none), and returns an array containing the modules that happen to match the query/expression.
 The reason why an array is returned is that if there happen to be multiple `@get` statements run in a single batch order or script, then the results of all of these get added to the same array.

 `@get`'s equivalent in SQL is `SELECT` and in REST architecture is `GET`.

 By default, the results of `@get` will be a JSON representation of the database in a condensed form.
-Specifying `--pretty` as a program argument for TridyDB can at least print an output in a more human-readable form, though this option isn't present when running TribyDB as a REST API (since the presentation, if any, is up to the browser).
+Enabling pretty-printing (via. arguments) can at least print an output in a more human-readable form, though this option isn't present when running TribyDB as a server (since the presentation, if any, is up to the browser).

 `@get` may be used with `@in` to filter output based on a context expression, however, the context expression may also be given after `@get` without the use of `@in`. `@get` takes no definition arguments to its right-hand side.